 University-wide Teaching Workshops

-Find more teaching workshops hosted by teaching-learning centers across the university and open to all divisions by visiting the Teaching Workshops webpage--including Surviving to Thriving: Reflections from Teaching Online taking place on Friday, December 11, 2020 from 9:00AM-12:30PM ET.
+Find more teaching workshops hosted by teaching-learning centers across the university and open to all divisions by visiting the Teaching Workshops webpage.

 Blackboard (BB) Training

 Blackboard is the primary space where faculty host course content for students.
 Instructors can also use Blackboard to facilitate tests and student submissions for assignments.

 - Introduction to Blackboard: Pre-recorded Session available here